ad-si/TaskLite/README.md

 ## Differences to Taskwarrior

 - **Simpler** \
-  Taskwarrior has several redundant features and unnecessarily reimplements shell features like aliases.
+  Taskwarrior has several redundant features and unnecessarily re-implements shell features like aliases.

 - **More Robust & Stable** \
-  Taskwarrior is plagued by [numerous bugs][TW Issues] due to its unncessary complexity and nonoptimal choice of programming languages.
+  Taskwarrior is plagued by [numerous bugs][TW Issues] due to its unnecessary complexity and non-optimal choice of programming languages.
   TaskLite's simple structure and [Haskell]'s excellent correctness guarantees, however, yield to a very stable and robust piece of software.